exercism/factor/docs/INSTALLATION.md

 ### (Auto)build from source

-If neither of the above options are good enough for you, and you need all the latest tech, then you will need a modern (C++0x) C++ compiler like GCC >=4.8 or Clang >=3.5, and:
+If neither of the above options are good enough for you, and you need all the latest tech, then you will need a modern C++ compiler like GCC >=4.8 or Clang >=3.5, `make`, `curl`, and:

 1. Download the `build` shell script: [**here** for `sh`, `bash`, etc](https://raw.githubusercontent.com/factor/factor/master/build.sh) or [**here** for Windows](https://raw.githubusercontent.com/factor/factor/master/build.cmd).
 Put it in the directory where Factor should be installed.
 2. Run it with the `install` argument: `./build.sh install`, or `.\build.cmd install` on Windows.
 This will clone Factor's `git` repository, build it, and download a Factor VM image from <http://factorcode.org>.
 This process will take between 2 and 20 minutes, depending on the speed of your internet connection and processor.